-- Airbag injuries, burns and lacerations: While airbags exist for our safety, they can also lead to hand, facial, arm or shoulder injuries in a car crash.
+- Burns and lacerations from airbags: While airbags exist for our safety, they can also lead to face burns or lacerations.

-- Brain injury: A person can suffer brain injuries from even minor collisions, if their head is violently shaken or strikes the dashboard, steering wheel or other solid surface.
+- Brain injuries: A person can suffer a brain injury from a rear-end accident with or without losing consciousness.
+Head injuries in rear-end collisions may occur if one's head is violently shaken or strikes the dashboard, steering wheel or other solid surface.